 In an effort to strengthen U.S. national security, DoD contractors must roll out the Cybersecurity Maturity Model Certification (CMMC) across their internal business, and expect that their supply chain does the same.
 Those who don’t have the CMMC certification won’t be able to engage in Department of Defense (DoD) contracts, so the pressure is on for Primes and their suppliers.
 Amid the COVID-19 pandemic, this regulation does not seem to be slowing down in the face of the crisis, and security is more of a priority than ever before.
-Read on to learn how Contractors should support a supply chain CMMC strategy in 2020.
+Read on to learn how Contractors should support a supply chain CMMC program in 2020.

 At the time of its public release, this new DoD standard was made clear that requirements from the CMMC for primes may be included in RFPs in 2020.
-These initial RFPs could contain language specifically around cyber threats in missile defense, nuclear modernization, and small business focused programs.
-There is projected to be a five year CMMC rollout period, but Prime contractors are expected to get their houses in order for 2020 CMMC requirements and RFPs.
+These initial RFPs could contain language specifically around cyber threats in missile defense, nuclear modernization, and small business-focused programs.
+There is projected to be a five-year CMMC rollout period, but Prime contractors are expected to get their houses in order for 2020 CMMC requirements and RFPs.